Sammy Gravano: Gambino soldier

 Now with the Gambinos, Gravano became an associate of capo Salvatore "Toddo" Aurello.
 Aurello quickly took a liking to Gravano and became his mob mentor.
 Around this time, Gravano took a construction job (he later claimed to have considered leaving the criminal life).
-A former associate, however, falsely claimed to the New York District Attorney's Office that Gravano and another associate were responsible for a double murder from 1969.
+A former associate, however, falsely claimed to the New York District Attorney's Office that Gravano and another associate were responsible for a double murder of the Dunn brothers from 1969.
 After Gravano was indicted, he desperately needed money to pay his legal bills.
-He quit his construction job and went on a self-described "robbing rampage" for a year and a half.
-One week into the trial, the prosecution moved to dismiss the charges.
+He quit his construction job and went on a self-described "robbing rampage" for a year and a half alongside his associate Alexander "Allie Boy" Cuomo.
+A couple weeks into the trial, Gravano's lawyers moved to dismiss the charges due to the witness being declared legally insane.
 Gravano later said of this legal problem:

 That pinch [arrest] changed my whole life.
 I never, ever stopped a second from there on in.
 I was like a madman.
 Never stopped stealing.
 Never stopped robbing.
 I was obsessed.

 Gravano's robbery spree impressed Aurello, who proposed him for membership in the Gambino family soon after the membership books were reopened.
-In 1976, Gravano was formally initiated into the Gambino family as a made man.
+In 1976, Gravano was formally initiated into the Gambino family as a made man, along with Toddo's son, Charles "Charlie Boy" Aurello.
+Sammy and Charlie Boy had been friends since they were kids.